Overcoming Shame and Breaking the Cycle

 3. Identify the root

 Try to better understand where your feelings of shame are coming from.
 Has anyone in your life ever told you that you weren't good enough?
 Do you tend to think "I'm an idiot" or ask yourself excessive questions ("Why did I do that?")?
+If your shame traces back to early wounds, our post on Shame and Trauma: Understanding the Link explores how childhood experiences and trauma create the conditions for shame to take root.

 4. Get familiar with the signs